Skin Image

 cover the top of four neighboring walls (see Wall Top below).

 The order of the images is not important.
-The Classic skin looks like this in the skin tool.
+The Classic 2 skin looks like this in the skin tool.

 Transparency

-The images can be made transparent, this is useful for the package and Sokoban images.
+The images can be made transparent using an alpha channel, this is especially useful for the

-When a package or Sokoban passes from floor to goal and is halfway between, it looks
+package and Sokoban images.
+When a package or Sokoban passes from floor to goal and is halfway

-much nicer if the image is transparent.
+between, it looks much nicer if the image is transparent.
+Transparency also reduces the number

-Sokoban image is transparent, you could use the same image for Sokoban on floor and
+of images needed.
+If the Sokoban image is transparent, the same image can be used for Sokoban

 Wall Top